Related terms: dilated cardiomyopathy, hypertrophic cardiomyopathy (HCM), ischemic cardiomyopathy, restrictive cardiomyopathy

 Cardiomyopathy means "disease of the heart muscle."
 Cardiomyopathy damages the muscle tone of the heart and reduces its ability to pump blood to the rest of the body.

-About 500,000 Americans have cardiomyopathy, and many do not even know they have the condition.
+As many as 1 in 500 adults may have cardiomyopathy, and many do not even know they have the condition.
 Cardiomyopathy is a leading cause of heart failure and the most common reason for needing a heart transplant.

 Cardiomyopathy is so dangerous because it often goes unrecognized and untreated.
 Also, it is different from other heart problems because it frequently affects younger people.
 There are 4 main types of cardiomyopathy.

 Dilated cardiomyopathy is the most common form of cardiomyopathy.
 Also called congestive cardiomyopathy, it affects the chambers of the heart by weakening their walls.
 In most cases, doctors do not know the cause of dilated cardiomyopathy.
 When the cause is unknown, it is called idiopathic.